 The emissions of NO2 from burning biomass fuels indoors have not been characterized as extensively as those from burning gas.
-A main conclusion from the 1993 AQCD for Oxides of Nitrogen was that properly vented wood stoves and fireplaces would make only minor contributions to indoor NO2 levels, and several studies have concluded that using wood-burning
+A main conclusion from the 1993 NO_X AQCD was that properly vented wood stoves and fireplaces would make only minor contributions to indoor NO2 levels, and several studies have concluded that using wood-burning appliances does not increase indoor NO2 concentrations (Lévesque et al., 2001; Triche et al., 2005).